 Students receive a dynamic musical experience characterized by high standards, collegiality, and a sense of purpose and service to the community.
 The program also seeks to redefine the relationship between conductor and orchestra musician and to build a working environment based on mutual trust, respect, and shared ideals.
 The FSU Orchestras enjoy a strong following in our university community, as well as in the local and regional communities.

 One of the premiere ensembles in the College of Music, the USO is comprised of graduate and upper division undergraduate students.
-The USO rehearses Mondays and Wednesdays from 7:30-9:45 p.m., and Thursdays from 4:00-6:00 p.m. as needed.
+The USO rehearses Tuesdays and Thursdays from 4:00-6:30 p.m., and Wednesdays from 7:00-9:00 p.m. as needed.
 The USO gives seven to eight concerts each season, including opera, chamber orchestra performances, and performances of major choral works.
 The USO works with faculty and guest soloists, and accompanies the winner of the Doctoral Concerto Competition.
 The following ensembles are derived from the USO:

 - University Opera Orchestra

-The University Symphony Orchestra is the orchestra for the fall and spring opera productions given by the FSU Opera Department.
+The University Symphony Orchestra is the orchestra for the fall and spring opera productions given by Florida State Opera.
 The operas are led by Douglas Fisher, director of opera.

 - Members of the USO

 The most experienced members of the USO are selected to perform repertoire for chamber orchestra.